 When I was fifteen years old, my father taught me how to drive.
-I was eager yet scared; I couldn’t believe that I had actually passed the test to get my learner’s permit.
-Dad wanted to give me ample opportunity to practice before beginning Driver’s Ed at school so we drove together often.
+I was eager, yet scared, and Dad wanted to give me ample opportunity to practice, so we drove together often.
 He’d pick a destination and I would drive while he critiqued and instructed me.
 Luckily, he is both an extremely patient man and an excellent teacher.

 And that was that.